vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 Orders can be persistent (stay on the order book) or non-persistent (never hit the order book).
 Some order types in Vega depend on the market state.

 ### Limit order
 A limit order is an instruction that allows you to specify the minimum price at which you will sell, or the maximum at which you will buy.

+Limit orders stay on the order book until they are filled, expired or cancelled, unless they use IOC or FOK times in force.

 #### Times in force available for limit orders
 * **GTC**: A Good 'til Cancelled order trades at a specific price until it is filled or cancelled.